kc8/cooperkyle.com/_posts/blog/2022-10-30-parsing_blender_obj_files_in_c.md

             {
                 i32 num = 0;
                 b32 updated = false;
-				// since we want to only get the uints from the face indicies (not f
+				// since we want to only get the uints from the face indices (not f
 				// or ' ' or / etc) we need to check if the number is a num while (IsNum(*faces))
                 {